CodingChimpanzee/EEGADA/README.md

 **REMARK: You have to run the program in this order!**

 1. Run OpenViBE acquisition server.
-If you want to just to test the codes, please run the server as 'generic oscillator' mode.
+If you want to just test the codes, please run the server in 'generic oscillator' mode.

 2. Run DEMO.xml in OpenViBE designer.
 This is the OpenViBE scenario intended to run under 'generic oscillator' signals.
 If you want to run with real EEG signals, you have to use another scenario file in this step.